alpaka-group/alpaka/doc/Comparison.md

 ### Negative
 * No full C++ support.
-* Runtime compilation -> No direct inclusion into the source (syntax highlighting?, static analysis?, debugging?, templates?)
+* Runtime compilation -> No direct inclusion into the source (syntax highlighting?, static analysis?, debugging?, templated kernels?)

-*C++ AMP*
+C++ AMP
 ---------

 ### Positive
 * Open specification
-* C++ code can run on all GPUs
+* Annotated C++ code can run on multiple accelerators.

 ### Negative
 * Language extension
 * Compiler dependent (currently not supported by many compilers)

-*PGI CUDA-X86
+PGI CUDA-X86
 -------------
-`When run on x86-based systems without a GPU, PGI CUDA C applications use multiple cores and the streaming SIMD (Single Instruction Multiple Data) capabilities of Intel and AMD CPUs for parallel execution.`
+When run on x86-based systems without a GPU, PGI CUDA C applications use multiple cores and the streaming SIMD (Single Instruction Multiple Data) capabilities of Intel and AMD CPUs for parallelvectorized execution.
-`At run-time, CUDA C programs compiled for x86 executes each CUDA thread block using a single host core, eliminating synchronization where possible.`
+At run-time, CUDA C programs compiled for x86 executes each CUDA thread block using a single host core, eliminating synchronization where possible.

 ### Positive
 * Lets you write standard CUDA code and execute it on x86.